esp-admin/app/README.md

 ### Create new device

 - Assign a unique name
-- Enter the device's MAC, should be displayed via serial terminal on device boot
 - Assign an API key.
 This is a secret used for authorization in REST API calls to the Backend

 ### Add variables